Lapland Express 2018

 Are the Santa trains running during the week?

-No, only the four weekends listed on this page.
+No, only the weekend dates listed on this page.

 Where is the railway station?